UWCS/warwickspeedrun/content/guide_loc.md

 ### Arriving by Rail

-Coventry Railway Station is well-connected to Birmingham, and has regular connections from London.
-There are very frequent trains from Birmingham New Street that take ~20 minutes.
+Coventry Railway Station is well-connected to Birmingham and London.
+There are frequent trains from Birmingham New Street that take ~20 minutes.

 ### Buses
-Coventry Railway Station has very frequent buses to campus through the express 12X bus or the slower 11 bus (both operated by National Express).
+Coventry Railway Station has frequent buses to campus through the express 12X or the slower 11 (both operated by National Express).
 These can be caught from the [Rail Station Bridge stop](https://goo.gl/maps/YAqPpQXVXqzpKPz76), just outside the station (try to leave through the new bit).
-The 11 can also be caught from the [Station Interchange](https://goo.gl/maps/Lu3GGVELEek24b7f8), through the underpass tunnel.
-The Station has recently been refurbished, so don’t necessarily rely on Google Street View or older information.
+Alternatively, the 11 also stops at [Station Interchange](https://goo.gl/maps/Lu3GGVELEek24b7f8), through the underpass tunnel.
+The Station has been recently refurbished, so don’t necessarily rely on Google Street View or older information.

 </div>